 Introduction: Google Calendar Is More Than A Diary

 There used to be a time when arranging a schedule meant pulling out a diary and flicking through the pages.
 It meant looking past the scribbles and the unreadable handwriting to find a spare space.
 It meant seeing the appointments you missed because… well, you forgot to look at your diary in time.
 And it meant looking for an hour that also suited the schedule of everyone else attending the event.
 It was always such a pain.
-However, this guide to Google Calendar will show you how to make the most of this digital calendar.
+However, this guide to using Google Calendar in 2020 and beyond will show you how to make the most of this digital calendar.

 The growth of digital calendars had made it all so much easier.
 You no longer need to keep a diary with you at all times.
 As long as you have your smartphone with you, you’ll have access to your calendar.
 The calendar will send notifications so you can be confident that nothing is ever forgotten and no appointment is missed.
 And, you can even share your calendar with others so that you can see what a colleague has lined up and can find a spare time to meet.
 It’s a whole new way to organize time, and it’s been a remarkable change.
 It’s also been a sudden and unnatural change.